Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Bruges (Brugge) by train, including our timetable where you can view first and last train times.

-Pisa to Bruges (Brugge) by train
+Trains to Bruges (Brugge) from Pisa

 First train